 NOTE: Supplemental plans also include the Virginia Supplemental Retirement Plan, which is a seldom-used supplemental plan for certain educators.
 Other benefits programs VRS administers several additional benefit programs for members.
 Retiree health insurance credit - Provides a reimbursement to offset the cost of health insurance premiums, equal to \$1.50 to \$4 per year of the employee's creditable service each month.
 Available to retired state employees, teachers, and employees of participating local governments who have at least 15 years of service.
 Group life insurance - Provides basic group life insurance for death and dismemberment.
-Available to state employees, teachers, and employees of participating local governments.
+Available to active state employees, teachers, and employees of participating local governments.
 Employees have the option to purchase additional coverage for themselves and other family members.
-Disability programs - The Virginia Sickness and Disability Program provides eligible state employees with sick leave, family leave, and personal leave, as well as short- and long-term disability benefits and, for eligible employees, long-term care benefits.
-Some VRS members who are not covered under Virginia Sickness and Disability Program are covered under traditional disability retirement benefits or by college or university benefits.
-The Virginia Local Disability Program provides short-term and long-term disability benefits and a long-term care program.
-It is available to eligible hybrid plan members who are employed by political subdivisions and school divisions.
-Employees in political subdivisions and school divisions that are members of Plan 1 or Plan 2, or receive enhanced hazardous duty benefits, are covered under the traditional disability retirement plan.
-Political subdivisions and school divisions that elected to provide comparable coverage do not have to include long-term care.
+Disability programs - The Virginia Sickness and Disability Program (VSDP) provides eligible state employees with sick leave, family leave, and personal leave, as well as short- and long-term disability benefits for nonwork- and work-related illnesses and injuries and, for eligible employees, long-term care benefits.
+VRS members who are not covered under VSDP are covered under traditional disability retirement benefits or, when provided, by college or university benefits.
+The Virginia Local Disability Program (VLDP) provides short and long-term disability benefits and long-term care benefits for Hybrid Retirement Plan employees of participating school divisions and political subdivisions.
+Plan 1 and Plan 2 employees of participating school divisions and political subdivisions, as well as political subdivision employees covered by enhanced hazardous duty benefits, are covered under the traditional disability retirement plan.
 Line of Duty Act program - Provides health insurance and death benefits for state and local government employees and volunteers who are killed or disabled in the performance of public safety duties.
-VRS conducts eligibility determinations for the Line of Duty Act program, and VRS manages Line of Duty Act funds for those state agencies and localities that have chosen to pool their funds.
-The Department of Human Resources Management administers the LODA health insurance benefit.
-Other programs - Include voluntary, employee-paid, group long-term care insurance and the Service Award Program for Volunteer Firefighters and Rescue Squad Workers.
+VRS conducts eligibility determinations for the Line of Duty Act (LODA) program, and VRS manages LODA funds for those state agencies and localities that have chosen to pool their funds.
+The Department of Human Resource Management administers the LODA health benefit plan.
+Other programs - Include voluntary, employee-paid, group long-term care insurance and The Service Award Program for Volunteer Firefighters and Rescue Squad Workers.

-Funding The financial assets used to pay VRS retirement and other benefits are pooled in the VRS trust fund.
+Funding The financial assets used to pay VRS pension and other benefits are pooled in the VRS trust fund.
 VRS receives revenues for the fund from three sources: employer contributions, member contributions, and investment income.
 Employer contributions come from state agencies, school divisions, and local political subdivisions.
 The recommended employer contribution rate for each plan is calculated by the VRS actuary every two years.
 The rate covers the cost of plan benefits and repays outstanding liabilities over a designated period of time.
 The state pays employer contributions for the State Employees, SPORS, VaLORS, and JRS plans.
-The state pays about 40 percent of the Teachers Plan costs, and school divisions pay the rest.
+The state pays about 38 percent of the Teachers Plan costs, and school divisions pay the rest.
 Each local plan has its own unique employer contribution rate that is paid by the local body.
 The health of a pension plan is commonly measured by its funded status, which is the ratio of plan assets to liabilities.
-The five state-supported plans had a funded status ranging from 67 to 80 percent as of June 30, 2017.
-Local plans had an aggregate funded status of 88 percent.
+The five state-supported plans had a funded status ranging from 67 percent to 83 percent as of June 30, 2019.
+Local plans had an aggregate funded status of 86 percent.
+The funded status decreased for most VRS plans in FY19, primarily due to a decrease in VRS's long-term rate of return assumption for trust fund investments.
 Funded status of VRS retirement plans